Mission statement

 xPacks overview

 Did you ever face the situation when building a perfectly fine and functional project suddenly failed after upgrading the system?
-In other words, were you hit by the dependencies hell?
 If so, xPacks may help you.

-xPacks are general purpose multi-version software packages, built on top of the highly successful npm packages in the Node.js JavaScript ecosystem. xPacks do not introduce a new package format, but use exactly the same format as npm packages, and can be stored in the same repositories.
+xPacks are general purpose versioned software projects, built on top of the highly successful npm packages in the Node.js JavaScript ecosystem. xPacks do not introduce a new package format, but use exactly the same format as npm packages, and can be stored in the same repositories.

-By multi-version it is understood not only that packages can have multiple versions, but they can be installed in parallel, each project having its own set of dependencies, thus upgrading the system no longer impacts the project.
+By design the xPacks tools are multi-version, which means not only that packages can have multiple versions, but they can be installed in parallel, each project/configuration having its own set of dependencies, thus upgrading the system no longer impacts the project.

 Based on the installed content, there are currently two types of xPacks: source and binary:

-- source xPacks are packages that install source files, generally libraries used by the project
+• source xPacks are packages that install source files, generally libraries

 For more details, read the xPack 101 page.

-The entire xPack project is split amongst several groups, published as separated GitHub organisations (xpack, xpack-dev-tools, micro-os-plus, xpacks).
+The entire xPack project is split amongst several groups, published as separated GitHub organisations (xpack, xpack-dev-tools, micro-os-plus, xpack-3rd-party).

 xPack Core Tools